scrapinghub/splash/docs/scripting-ref.rst

 some time passed after that (use :ref:`splash-wait`).
 This is an unfortunate restriction, but it seems that this is the only way to make automatic resizing work reliably.

+See :ref:`splash-set-viewport-size` for a note about interaction with JS.

 :ref:`splash-png` uses the viewport size.